ericrogler/Green-Book/Z004ac_Management_Scaling_Macro_Micro.md

 ## **Short Answer**

 Management, at scale, shares some problems and logic with video games and real-time strategies: limited resources, simultaneous operations, and balancing short-term tactics with long-term strategy to meet goals.
+The manager who doesn't know the technical details of the work, or at least the high-level parts of the work, they're overseeing will only go so far compared to the manager who *does* understand the technical details.
+- In short: a technical manager is almost always better than a non-technical manager

 Macro (Macromanagement): Strategy, such as resource allocation, system optimizations, workflows, and scaling infrastructure to support operations.